ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 ---

+## SPURGEON sententiously expresses a number of thoughts "worth remembering" which he publishes as "advice gratis"

+#### From _Boston investigator._

+#### 1871-01-25 &middot; Boston, Mass.

+[This text is not available under an open license.]

+---

 ## [From _Public ledger._](https://chroniclingamerica.loc.gov/lccn/sn85033673/1871-01-25/ed-1/seq-1)

 #### 1871-01-25 &middot; Memphis, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+o charities.
+dividing t :SU00 among twelve of the most.
+deserving institutions in iioslon, and re-
+3uestiog that the balance be given to the
+ramatic fund, if any such exist in that
+city- las
+&quot;7 rr i &#x27;
 In any business never wade into water
 where you cannot see the bottom.
 Put
 no dependence upon the label of a bag.